dessertlab/preempt-k8s/README.md

 ## Repository Overview

 The preempt-k8s main branch contains:
-- CRD_Controller, which is the directory related to the Controller project with its manifests and the experiments.
+- CRD_Controller, which is the directory related to the Controller project with its manifests and main resources.

-Check for more detailed Readme files to understand each part of the project.
+Check for more detailed README files to understand each part of the project.

 ## Build and Installation